openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/05-integration-of-ansible-automation-platform-and-jenkins/assignment.md

 In Build Triggers, check the "Build after other projects are built" option and add the continuous integration pipeline name.

 It's time now to see an end-to-end pipeline in action.
 To do that, you have to clone the GitHub repository in your favorite code editor like VScode or PyCharm.
+> [!IMPORTANT]
+> Kindly consider here the forked repository.

-Checkout into the git folder and make some minor changes like adding "#" in any file.
+Checkout into the git folder and make some changes in your GitHub repository.

-After you are done with your changes, it's time to push them to the GitHub repository using git commands:
+After completing your changes, it's time to push them to the GitHub repository using git commands:

 ```
 git add .